facundojgarcia02/facundojgarcia02/README.md

 #### (06-2022 - Nowadays)

 Working in DBlandIT:
-  - Projects of NLP for client segmentation and NPS.
+  - NLP Projects for client segmentation and NPS.
   - Wound Detection and Classification with Tensorflow.
   - Propensity to buy models.